Lockdown ended after apparent shooting at University of North Carolina's flagship campus

 About three hours after warning students to seek shelter indoors and avoid windows Monday, the school posted on X, formerly known as Twitter, “All clear.
 All clear.
 Resume normal activities.”

-Nearly three hours after the initial alert went out warning people to stay indoors and avoid windows, students started streaming out of buildings on the Chapel Hill campus — an apparent sign that the lockdown had ended.

-School officials didn't immediately respond to requests for further information, including whether anyone had been shot and whether any threat had ended.
+The school didn't say whether anyone had been shot or arrested, and it didn't immediately respond to an email requesting further information.

-Although school officials and local authorities didn't provide details about the alleged shooting on campus, Gov. Roy Cooper posted on X, formerly known as Twitter, that he had spoken to the Orange County sheriff and the state’s public safety secretary and “pledged all state resources needed to capture the shooter and protect the UNC campus.”
+Although school officials and local authorities didn’t provide details about the alleged shooting, Gov. Roy Cooper posted on X that he had spoken to the Orange County sheriff and the state’s public safety secretary and “pledged all state resources needed to capture the shooter and protect the UNC campus.”

 Cooper’s office declined to provide further information, saying it didn’t want to get ahead of what local authorities were saying.
 School officials said as soon as they had verified information, they would share it.